 - Click "Make a Copy" to create your own copy that you can now customize.

-- If you have not already done so, download and install Copper's Custom Report Builder add-on.
-You can download it here.
+- If you have not already done so, download and install Copper's Google Sheets Add-on.

-Once installed, you'll see the Custom Report Builder in the "Add-ons" section of Google Sheets.
+Once installed, you'll see the it the "Extensions" section of Google Sheets.

 Part 3: Modify the copied spreadsheet